stilyng94/node-backend-template/README.md

 ## SESSION OR JWT
 * Set env ` USE_SESSION=false ` to use JWT or ` USE_SESSION=true ` to use session and cookie authentication

+## Environment Variables
+* Environment variables are to be added to ` config.ts ` for ease of use in project.